clayton14/scene-2-uwmf/doc/Getting Started.md

 	1. In [Godot’s main menus][editor vocab], click on “Scene” then “New Scene”.
-	2. In [Godot’s Scene dock], click on the Instance Child Scene button.
+	2. In [Godot’s Scene dock][first look], click on the Instance Child Scene button.
 The Instance Child Scene button looks like a chain and is next to a button that’s shaped like a plus.
 	3. In the “Open Base Scene” window, navigate to the `wolf_editing_tools/scenes_and_scripts/map` directory.
 	4. Choose `base_map.tscn` (select it and then click “Open”).

 2. _(Optional)_ Rename the scene’s root `Node`:

-	1. In [Godot’s Scene dock], find the `Node` named “BaseMap”.
+	1. In [Godot’s Scene dock][first look], find the `Node` named “BaseMap”.
 	2. Right click on “BaseMap” and then click “Rename”.
 	3. Type in a new name for the `Node`.
 [The Godot Docs recommend that you use PascalCase for the names of `Node`s.][style guide]
 This name won’t